 contactusurl/en/searchNo ResultsAnimation is not fully supported in Internet Explorer versionsitem founditems founditem founditems foundofSearch & HelpShowingAre you looking for this?Your Browser is outdatedDealerDistributorOfficial DealerPremium PartneraddressaddressesArticlesRegulatory Press Release,Regulatory press releases onlyEG.
 Food Hoses conformity evolution Webinar

 Prague, March 29, 2022 - Spring is here.
 Have you given your tires the proper care at the start of the agricultural season?
 We can advise you on what you can do to ensure they serve you well year-round and don’t pose a risk to your machinery or continuity of work.
 It is nothing difficult, and just a little regular care will give you a rich return in the form of reliable tire operation.

 Where to start

-The tyre and its memory
+The tire and its memory

 Before you head out in the spring

-The absolute first thing that needs doing before the first drive is a check of the correct pressure in the tyres.
+The absolute first thing that needs doing before the first drive is a check of the correct pressure in the tires.
 When doing so, you should take into account the conditions where the machine will be used and adjust the inflation pressure accordingly.
 You can also use the Mitas mobile app to assess the correct pressure for different loads and speeds.
-Just remember that the pressure in the tyres is also affected by the outside temperature, and so you need to check it regularly (ideally daily).
+Just remember that the pressure in the tires is also affected by the outside temperature, and so you need to check it regularly (ideally daily).

 Also check such trifles as the valve cap.
-The valve is a sensitive part, and if the cap is missing even a small impact can cause pressure loss and thus underinflation, making the tyre prone to damage.
+The valve is a sensitive part, and if the cap is missing even a small impact can cause pressure loss and thus underinflation, making the tire prone to damage.

 Don’t forget the rims